kguzek/usos-survey-filler/README.md

 Copyright © 2025 Konrad Guzek

-The application is not supported by USOS, the University Centre for Informatization, or the Wrocław University of Science and Technology.
+The application is neither supported nor endorsed by USOS, the University Centre for Informatization, or the Wrocław University of Science and Technology.
 All rights, except those for the source code of this program, belong to their respective entities.